 It's a bit of a trek to get here, so you'll want to pack water and snacks.
-As with most beaches in the area, there aren't trash cans, so take the garbage with you.
+As with most beaches near Mystic, there aren't trash cans, so take the garbage with you.

 The main reason people visit this park can be found at the top of the bluff.
-The view from here is spectacular, especially if you time it for sunset.
+The view from here is spectacular, especially if you time your visit for sunset.
 Insider's tip: Bring a flashlight for your hike back to the car and binoculars to spy the captivating wildlife who call this area home.

 Address: 55 Depot Road, Groton, Connecticut

 6. Ocean Beach Park, New London

 Ocean Beach Park is one of the best beaches in Connecticut.
-Kids will beg to stay here thanks to its slew of entertainment options (we're talking a waterslide, carousel, playground, water park, mini golf course, and Olympic-sized pool).
+Kids will beg to stay all day, thanks to its slew of entertainment options (we're talking a waterslide, carousel, playground, water park, mini golf course, and Olympic-sized pool).
 The soft white sand and calm water make it easy for parents to agree.

 The park covers 50 acres and includes a lovely half-mile boardwalk, winding nature trail, and enough fun to keep the whole family happy.
 Another great part about this Atlantic Ocean strand?
 It's located in New London, another cute waterfront town packed with fun things to do a quick 13-mile drive southwest of Mystic.

-This is a popular beach to spend the day.
+Ocean Beach Park is a popular place to spend the day.
 You'll find plenty of amenities, including restrooms, locker rooms, a picnic area, and gift shop.
 Grab lunch at the Sandbar Café or one of the on-site concession stands.